Participant Directed Advocates of Georgia

 Our Board Members

-PDAG Founding Board Members
+PDAG Board Members

 Rick Thompson - Advisory Board Member, Executive Director, Champions Community Foundation

-PDAG Founding Board Members
+PDAG Board Members

 Rick Thompson - Advisory Board Member, Executive Director, Champions Community Foundation